Rex1911/Block-tune/READMe.md

 by cutting out middlemen and optimizing content management and delivery.

-The BlockTune ecosystem, built using Ethereum protocol is a highly secure and transparent music and digital content distribution platform
+The BlockTune ecosystem, built using Ethereum protocol is a highly secure and transparent music and digital content distribution platform with one-of-a-kind model that shares 100% of sale proceeds with the artist – charging zero commission or processing fees.
+At the same time, the platform also ensures the benefits are passed on to the users in the form of reduced prices.